 I did zero marketing.

-This is 100% what made the app a hit.
-I did zero marketing, and really had no expectation that it would be a modest hit.
+This is 100% what made the app a hit, combined with finding that niche in the market.
+I did zero marketing, and really had no expectation that it would get as many downloads as it did.
 What also helped, is that the icon I used in the Play Store listing was literally a screenshot of it doing its thing.
-People could see right away that if they wanted desktop-style multitasking, this was where it was at!
+People could immediately see what my app did.
+The USP was right there!

 The price is right